 Using its national actions as an example, Poland would like to show new sustainable methods for taking care of the environment and combating climate change.

 The organisation of COP24 will provide an opportunity for convincing other countries that Poland does not hamper the process of tackling dangerous climate change.
 Moreover, Poland is one of the leaders of this process and climate policy is very important for it.
 A good example of its involvement in this field is, among others, the implementation of Poland’s commitments under the Kyoto Protocol.
 Poland reduced its CO2 emissions by 32% instead of the required 6%, while enjoying economic growth at the same time.

-The fact that Poland will preside for the fourth time over the negotiations under the Climate Convention and that it will host its summit for the third time is also evidence to the great involvement of our country in actions to protect the climate.
+The fact that Poland will preside for the fourth time over the negotiations under the Climate Convention and that it will host its the Conference of the Parties for the third time is also evidence to the great involvement of our country in actions to protect the climate.

 We would like to ensure that COP24 is a historic meeting of the representatives of the world which will adopt decisions ensuring the full implementation of the Paris Agreement and also other important decisions.
 On their basis, it will be possible to jointly achieve the global objectives of the Paris Agreement, i.e. keeping the temperature rise below 2°C and the global objective of adaptation to climate change.

 We are happy that our country can host again the United Nations Climate Change Conference.
 We treat it as the recognition of our efforts taken to date.
 We are ready to assume the role of a leader in this dialogue and to take an active part in the development of solutions.

 The Paris Agreement does not provide for decarbonisation, but for so-called climate neutrality.
 This is a return to climate policy which is expected to protect the climate and, at same time, enable the preservation of the specificity of national economies – this is particularly important for Poland.